This country-specific Q&A provides an overview to tax laws and regulations that may occur in Israel.

 General tax rates:

-The general corporate income tax rate is 24%, expected to be reduced to 23% in 2018.
+The general corporate income tax rate is 23%.
 There are preferential corporate tax rates that may be applicable subject to meeting certain conditions (see more below).

 Employment income of individuals is subject to graduated tax rates up to a 47% marginal tax rate, and an additional 3% surcharge applicable to taxpayers with annual income over a given threshold.
 There are several pension fund plans, contributions to which may benefit from tax exemptions.
 Employers and employees are required to pay NII fees as well.